-- 1. General.-In January, 1916, a conference convened by the Right Honourable the Prime Minister of Australia, consisting of Ministers of State Agriculture Departments and representatives of the Universities, Associated Chambers of Manufactures and of Commerce, of the mining and other industries, and of Scientific Government Departments, met in Melbourne to discuss the development of the primary and secondary industries of the Commonwealth, and especially the application of science to industry.
-A committee of the conference was appointed to formulate proposals to the Government and a report was presented recommending the establishment, by Act of Parliament, of a Commonwealth Institute of Science and Industry, the proposed functions of which are as follows:- - (a) To consider and initiate scientific researches in connection with, or for the promotion of, primary or secondary industries in the Commonwealth. - (b) The collection of industrial scientific information and the formation of a Bureau for its dissemination amongst those engaged in industry. - (c) The establishment of National Laboratories. - (d) The general control and administration of such laboratories when established. - (e) To promote the immediate utilisation of existising institutions, whether Federal or State, for the purposes of industrial scientific research. - (f) To make recommendations from time to time for the establishment or development of special institutions or departments of existing institutions for the scientific study of problems affecting particular industries and trades.
+- There should be established, under Act of Parliament, a Commonwealth Institute of Science and Industry. - 2.
+The functions of the Institute should be:- - (i.)
+To consider and initiate scientific researches in connection with, or for the promotion of, primary or secondary industries in the Commonwealth. - (ii.)
+The collection of industrial scientific information, and the establishment of a Bureau of Information for the benefit of those engaged in industry. - (iii.)
+The establishment of National Laboratories. - (iv.)
+The general control and administration of such laboratories, when established. - (v.)
+To promote the immediate utilisation of existing institutions, whether Federal or State, for the purposes of industrial scientific research. - (vi.)
+To make recommendations from time to time for the establishment or development of special institutions or departments of existing institutions for the scientific study of problems affecting particular industries and trades. - (vii.)
+The establishment and award of industrial research studentships and fellowships, to include either travelling fellowships or fellowships attached to particular institutions. - (viii.)
+To draw attention to any new industries which might be profitably established in the Commonwealth.

-- (g) The establishment and award of industrial research studentships and fellowships, to include either travelling fellowships or fellowships attached to particular institutions. - (h) To draw attention to any new industries which might be profitably established in the Commonwealth. - (i) To keep in close touch with, and seek the aid of all Commonwealth and State Government departments, learned and professional societies and private enterprises concerned with, or interested in scientific industrial research. - (j) The co-ordination and direction of scientific investigation, and of research and experimental work, with a view to the prevention of undesirable overlapping of effort. - (k) To advise the several authorities as to the steps which should be taken for increasing the supply of workers competent to undertake scientific research. - (l) To recommend grants by the Commonwealth Government in aid of pure scientific research in existing institutions. - (m) To seek, from time to time, the co-operation of the educational authorities and scientific societies in the States, with a view to advancing the teaching of science in schools, technical colleges, and universities, where its teaching is determined upon by those authorities.
+- (ix.)
+To keep in close touch with, and seek the aid of, all Commonwealth and State Government departments, learned and professional societies, and private enterprises concerned with, or interested in, scientific industrial research. - (x.)
+The co-ordination and direction of scientific investigation and of research and experimental work, with a view to the prevention of undesirable overlapping of effort. - (xi.)
+To recommend grants by the Commonwealth Government in aid of pure scientific research in existing institutions. - (xii.)
+To seek the co-operation of and to advise the educational authorities and scientific societies in the States, with a view to- - (a) Advancing the teaching of science in schools, technical colleges, and universities, where its teaching is determined by those authorities. - (b) The training of investigators in pure and applied science and of technical experts.